The complexity of intersecting subproducts with subgroups in Cartesian powers: Introduction

-\begin{rem} If $R$ is not finitely generated as a $\Z$-module, we can replace it by its image in $\End(G)$. \end{rem} \begin{rem} Note that $R,G,S$ are \textit{not} part of the input of the problem.
-In particular, computations inside $G$ can be done in $O(1)$. \end{rem}
+Note that we can without loss of generality assume $R$ is of finite rank over $\Z$, as we can replace $R$ by its image in $\End_\Z(G)$.
+We remark that $R,G,S$ are \textit{not} part of the input of the problem.
+In particular, computations inside $G$ can be done in $O(1)$.

-Note these problems are certainly in $\NP$, as one can easily give an $R$-linear combination of the generators (and add $x_*$ if necessary), and check that it lies in $S^t$.
-These problems are further studied in Section \ref{section:group}.
-For $R = \Z$, an $R$-module is just an abelian group; we prove two theorems that completely classify the problems $P_{G,S}$ and $\Pi_{G,S}$, in the sense that for each problem we either have a polynomial time algorithm or a proof of NP-completeness.
+These problems certainly lie in $\NP$, as one can give an $R$-linear combination of the generators, and check that it lies in $S^t$.
+For $R = \Z$, we prove two theorems that completely classify the problems $P_{G,S}$ and $\Pi_{G,S}$, in the sense that for each problem we provide either a polynomial time algorithm or give a proof of NP-completeness.

-\begin{defn} With $G$ an abelian group and $S \subset G$, we call $S$ a \emph{coset} if there is some $x \in G$ such that $S - x$ is a subgroup of $G$. \end{defn}